catsby/ctshryock.com/_posts/2011-02-21-more-gearman.md

 *[Source here][7]*

 We'll start with a very simple "reverse string" job to get going.
-First we'll crate the client to submit the job.
+First we'll create the client to submit the job.
 We do so by instantiating a new `GearmanClient` object, set the server where **Gearmand** is running, and calling `do` with the *job name* and the workload:
 {% highlight php %}
 //  reverse_do.php